GE WS01F01598 Range Infinite Control Switch – Replaces WB23M111, WB24T10153 | Burner Temperature Control

 Frequently Bought Together

-• Burner won't heat at all — no response when knob is turned
+• Burner won't heat at all when turned on — most common, what customers search

-• No temperature control — burner is either full blast or completely off
+• No temperature control — only full blast or nothing

 • Burner indicator light stays on when element is off